strickek/ReadWriteDlm2.jl/README.md

     readdlm2(source, delim::Char, eol::Char; options...)
     readdlm2(source, delim::Char, T::Type, eol::Char; options...)

-By default a preprocessing of input with regex substitution takes place, which changes the decimal mark from `d,d` to `d.d`.
+By default a pre-processing of input with regex substitution takes place, which changes the decimal mark from `d,d` to `d.d`.
 With the keyword argument `rs=( , )` another regular expression Tupel can be defined.
-Regex substitution preprocessing can be switched off with: `rs=()`.
+Regex substitution pre-processing can be switched off with: `rs=()`.

 The columns are expected to be separated by `';'`, another `delim`